cbergmeir/cc2425/practice2/README.md

 All of those commands can be combined with the `faas-cli up` command for brevity both initially and for updating.

 ```
-$ faas-cli up -f facesdetection-python.yml
+$ faas-cli up -f stack.yaml
 ```

 Wait a few moments, and then you will see a URL printed `http://127.0.0.1:8080/function/facesdetection-python`

 That’s it!
 You can now invoke your function using the UI, curl, your own separate application code, or the faas-cli.
-The curl command is as follows:
+The curl command is as follows (you may need to adjust the port):

 ```
 $ curl --data "Hello!" http://127.0.0.1:8080/function/facesdetection-python